 High schools play a vital role in the health of our community.

 Community Blood Center of the Ozarks holds drives at more than 150 area high schools, with many schools holding three or more drives per year!
-Almost one-fourth of the blood collected for patients in our community comes as a result of high school blood drives.
+Around one-third of the blood collected for patients in our community comes as a result of high school blood drives.

 Students are in charge of their own drives, from planning to execution.
-These student leaders will select a theme for the drive and may design and order promotional materials based on the theme.
+Student leaders are urged to be creative in finding ways to motivate their peers to give.
 CBCO Donor Recruitment representatives will provide some tried and true ideas and answer any questions.

 CBCO offers awards, grants and scholarships to high schools, depending on their level of participation in the donation program.
 Student groups may hold competitions with rival schools to build participation.

 A blood drive is a great way to instill school spirit, improve self-esteem, and give students a stake in the well-being of patients in our area hospitals.
 Please take a moment to review some of the resources available to high school donors below:

 - See where your school ranks in our Throwdown Showdown!
 There are three categories, ranked according to school size, with each category winner earning a $500.00 scholarship for their school.
 For the current standings, click HERE.